 Creating a Family is the national adoption & foster care education and support nonprofit.
-Our mission is to strengthen and inspire adoptive, foster & kinship parents and the professionals who support them.
-Our vision is that every adopted and foster child has a family who understands their unique gifts and challenges and is equipped to help them thrive.
-All of our resources are expert-based and trauma-informed.
-We are a 501(c)(3) nonprofit, and you can check out our financials and IRS Form 990 at GuideStar.
-Creating a Family does not discriminate against age, race, religion, gender, sexual orientation, disability or national origin.
+Our mission is to strengthen foster, adoptive, and kinship families and the professionals who support them by creating expert-based, trauma-informed resources, community support, and training.
+Our vision is that every adopted and foster child has a family who understands their unique strengths and challenges and is equipped to help them thrive.

 Check out our Media Resources here.